 If you are in an accident, you may be entitled to claim a compensation payment in addition to your medical/repatriation costs.
 This is usually reserved for loss of limb/eyesight type scenarios and you can’t claim for whiplash or emotional trauma from falling from a donkey!

 The Travel Accident Coverage is also payable to your family in the event of your death.

 Rental Car Damage and Theft Coverage

-The AllTrips polices also include rental car damage cover.
+The AllTrips travel insurance polices also include rental car coverage.
 This can often prove considerably cheaper than obtaining insurance direct from the rental car provider.

-If you are resident of the US, this feature may not be available to you.
-For clarity, we suggest you speak with Allianz direct.
+If you are resident in the US, this feature may not be available to you.
+For clarity, we suggest you speak with Allianz travel insurance directly.

 There are some notable omissions from Allianz’s cover.
 Let’s take a look at them.

 Pre-Existing Medical Conditions

 If you have a pre-existing medical condition which causes you problems on your trip, it is not covered under the Allianz policies.
 This is fairly common amongst insurers.
 It is important that you do declare any pre-existing conditions when taking the policy out.